|

 -

-Selection and optimisation of demand
+Selection and calibration of demand

 software may deal with model selection.